amaingot/austin-traffic-incidents/README.md

 ## Data Source

 The traffic incident data comes from the City of Austin's data portal.
-The data set used is the "Real-Time Traffic Incident Reports".
+The data set used is the [Real-Time Traffic Incident Reports](https://dev.socrata.com/foundry/data.austintexas.gov/r3af-2r8x).
 The dataset is updated every 5 minutes.
 Each row in the data set is a "traffic incident" and there are just over 105k rows.

 | Column Name                       | Data Type | Example                                               |
 |-----------------------------------|-----------|-------------------------------------------------------|